Topology of Born-Infeld AdS black holes in 4D novel Einstein-Gauss-Bonnet gravity: Thermodynamic phase structure and Topology

-here, $r_+$ is the horizon radius, $\text{}_{2}F_{1}$ is the hypergeometric function, $Q$ is the charge of the black hole, $\alpha$ is the Gauss-Bonnet coupling parameter, and $\beta$ is Born-Infeld parameter.
+Here, $\text{}_{2}F_{1}$ is the hypergeometric function, $M$ is the mass and $Q$ is the charge of the black hole.
 We note here that, in the limit of $\alpha \rightarrow 0$, the above thermodynamic quantities correspond to Born-Infeld AdS black holes~\cite{Gunasekaran:2012dq}, whereas, in the limit of $\beta \rightarrow \infty$, they correspond to charged AdS black holes in four dimensional novel Einstein-Gauss-Bonnet gravity~\cite{Wei:2020poh,Fernandes:2020rpa}.
+0.3cm